 Concrete mixer from a large barrel 200 liters

-A more practical option is a concrete mixer from a 200 liter barrel.
+More practical option A concrete mixer made from a 200 liter barrel is considered.
 Why exactly two hundred liters?
-This volume is considered to be optimal for mixing concrete at a time.
-The plastic option is swept aside immediately - such barrels will not serve you for a long time.
+This volume is considered optimal for mixing concrete at a time.
+The plastic option is immediately discarded - such barrels will not last you long.

 A homemade concrete mixer from a barrel is made as follows:

 • Preparing a barrel that has a lid and a bottom.
 If the cover is missing, it is welded separately.
-Didn't find a container?
-You can make it yourself.
-The homemade version is in no way inferior to the factory barrel.
-You will need dense sheets of metal with a thickness of 1.5 to 2 mm, rollers, an efficient welding apparatus and a wooden hammer.
+Didn't find the container?
+You can do it yourself.
+Homemade option is in no way inferior to a factory barrel.
+You will need dense sheets of metal with a thickness of 1.5 to 2 mm, rollers, an effective welding machine and a wooden hammer.

-• We attach flanges on which there are bearings to the lid and bottom.
-On the side we cut out the hatch, where the components of the solution will be backfilled.
-A little trick - for a concrete mixer from a barrel, such a hole should be made closer to the end, which will be lower during the scrolling process.
+• We attach flanges with bearings to the lid and bottom.
+We cut out a hatch on the side where the solution components will be filled.
+A little trick - for a concrete mixer made from a barrel, such a hole should be made closer to the end, which will be lower during the scrolling process.

 • Knowing how to make a concrete mixer with your own hands is half the battle.
-It is equally important to establish proper mixing of the solution.
-To do this, the blades must be welded to the walls inside (angle from 30 to 40 degrees).
-Such an angle is extremely important so that the contents are “pushed” out during the mixing process.
-In principle, you can also fix the blades on the shaft.
+It is equally important to ensure proper mixing of the solution.
+To do this, you need to weld the blades to the inside walls (angle from 30 to 40 degrees).
+This angle is extremely important so that during the mixing process the contents are “pushed” out.
+In principle, you can attach the blades to the shaft.

-How do professionals make the base for a concrete mixer?
+How do professionals make a base for a concrete mixer?

 Need a stronger, more durable unit?
-Then a frame made of a metal corner will definitely suit you.
-Not everyone has a welding machine, but you can fix it with rivets or bolts.
+Then a frame made from a metal corner will definitely suit you.
+Welding machine Not everyone has it, but you can fix it with rivets or bolts.

 If necessary, wheels are screwed to the base.
-Such a device of a concrete mixer will allow you not only to turn it over, but also to move it.
+This arrangement of the concrete mixer will allow you not only to turn it over, but also to move it.

-As for engines, a do-it-yourself barrel concrete mixer can be equipped with a motor from a scooter or car.
-A concrete mixer from a washing machine would also be a good option.
+As for engines, a DIY concrete mixer from a barrel can be equipped with a motor from a scooter or car.
+A good option There will also be a concrete mixer from a washing machine.
 The advantage of this option is that it is designed for long-term operation and can last for several years.

 How to make a concrete mixer with your own hands video

-Below you can get acquainted with the photo drawings that allow you to do everything yourself:
+Below you can see photos of drawings that allow you to do everything yourself:

 Drawing of a homemade concrete mixer from a barrel

 We will not consider in detail the process of mixing concrete - this is the topic of a separate article.
-We only note the fact that the moment of torsion plays an important role.
+Let us only note the fact that the torsional moment plays an important role.

-That's why the "washer" gearbox is better than a conventional motor from a scooter or car.
+This is why the washer gearbox is better than a regular motor from a scooter or car.
 It can withstand almost any load and can operate at low speeds.
-25 full cycles (revolutions) per minute is sufficient.
+25 full cycles (revolutions) per minute is enough.

-To provide such a quantity, the gearbox may have a different scheme.
-The simplest, typical option is when the gearbox is made of a belt and a pulley.
-A do-it-yourself concrete mixer with a motor from a moped is characterized by mobility.
-The gearbox is convenient and compact, it does not need electricity to operate.
-Even if you have a large territory, the made device moves through it without any worries and hassle.
+To provide this quantity, the gearbox can have a different design.
+The simplest, most typical option is when the gearbox is made of a belt and pulley.
+A do-it-yourself concrete mixer with a moped motor is distinguished by its mobility.
+The gearbox is convenient and compact; it does not require electricity to operate.
+Even if you have a large area, the made device moves around it without unnecessary worries and hassle.

 The gearbox in this case must be chain, otherwise the design will not function well.

-• Instruction.
+• Instructions.
 We told you about what the manufacturing scheme should be.
-Follow it carefully to get the desired result.
-Any deviations in work can lead to the fact that even a home-made concrete mixer from an old washing machine will turn out to be of poor quality.
+Follow it strictly to get the desired result.
+Any deviations in operation can lead to the fact that even a homemade concrete mixer from an old washing machine will turn out to be of poor quality.

 • Frame.
 Don't even try to weld a metal frame to cast iron.
 You will significantly complicate your hard work.

 • Do not overload the structure with excess weight.
-If you plan to mix a small amount of concrete, you definitely do not need a 300-liter barrel.
+If you plan to mix a small amount of concrete, you definitely don’t need a 300-liter barrel.

 • Absolutely anyone can save a substantial amount of money if they know how to make a concrete mixer with their own hands - photos and videos are attached to the instructions.
-You will need a minimum of building materials, tools, a little care and resourcefulness.
-And one last piece of advice.
-If there is such an opportunity, it is desirable to involve one more (and preferably two) people in the work.
-Some steps need to be done at the same time, and doing it alone is not very convenient.
+You will need the minimum building materials, tools, a little attentiveness and resourcefulness.
+And one last piece of advice in conclusion.
+If there is such an opportunity, it is advisable to involve one more (or preferably two) people in the work.
+Some steps need to be completed at once, and doing it alone is not very convenient.

 Homemade concrete mixer from a barrel video

-It is difficult even to imagine any building without technological processes using cement mortars.
-And for the owners of their own country house, with their constant state of “permanent” repair and landscaping, concreting is generally a very popular operation - either you need to fill in the garden paths, or the foundation for the gazebo, or renew the blind area, or put up a fence ...
-In a word, literally on every step requires the manufacture of concrete - the difference is only in the scale of the event.
+It is difficult to even imagine any construction without technological processes using cement mortars.
+And for the owners of their own country house, with their constant state of “permanent” repairs and landscaping, concreting in general is a very popular operation - either garden paths need to be poured, then a foundation for a gazebo, then a blind area needs to be renovated, or a fence needs to be put up...
+In a word, literally on every each step requires the production of concrete - the only difference is the scale of the event.

-Many individual builders prefer not to bother with self-mixing of the mortar - this can be avoided if there is a concrete goods factory nearby or another company that provides services for the manufacture of concrete and its delivery to the place of work.
+Many individual builders prefer not to bother with mixing the mortar themselves - this can be avoided if there is a reinforced concrete plant or other enterprise nearby that provides services for the production of concrete and its delivery to the work site.
 But, firstly, it costs a lot of money.
-Secondly, not everywhere such an opportunity is present.
-And, thirdly, it does not always make sense to use such services for reasons of a small scale construction or repair task - it will be either simply ridiculous or extremely unprofitable.
-It’s easier to make the right amount of solution yourself.
-This, of course, can be done manually, but it is better to purchase (rent) a concrete mixer or show yourself a real owner: for the future, make yourself a concrete mixer with your own hands.
+Secondly, this opportunity is not available everywhere.
+And thirdly, it does not always make sense to resort to such services for reasons of the small scale of the construction or repair task - it will either be simply ridiculous or extremely unprofitable.
+It’s easier to make the required amount of solution yourself.
+This, of course, can be done manually, but it is better to purchase (rent) a concrete mixer or show yourself as a real owner: for the future, make yourself a concrete mixer with your own hands.

-The article will discuss several homemade models concrete mixers - from the simplest to those that already differ little from the samples presented in stores.
+The article will discuss several homemade models concrete mixers - from the simplest to those that are not much different from the samples presented in stores.

 By and large, you can cook without any equipment at all.
-Some masters even like to work in the “old fashioned way” mixing cement nt with sand and other components (if necessary), and then gradually adding the right amount of water.
-For this, large containers with low sides are used, factory-made or even home-made, knocked together from boards and sheathed with thin metal.
+Some craftsmen even like to work “the old fashioned way”, mixing nt with sand and other components (if necessary), and then gradually adding the required amount of water.
+For this purpose, large containers with low sides, factory-made or even home-made, knocked together from boards and lined with thin metal, are used.

-Mixing by hand - how much time do you have?
+Mixing by hand - how much time do you have to do this?

-Some people prefer to do without containers altogether, by preparing the solution simply on a prepared flat area.
-However, in any case, the procedure of mixing with a shovel or hoe, first dry components, and then with water, is a very laborious process that takes a lot of effort even at the preliminary stage, before concreting.
-And if the work is planned on a fairly large scale, then this approach will not justify itself.
+Some people prefer to do without containers altogether, simply preparing the solution on a prepared, level area.
+However, in any case, the procedure of mixing first dry components with a shovel or hoe, and then with water, is a very labor-intensive process that takes a lot of effort at the preliminary stage, before concreting begins.
+And if the work is planned to be quite large-scale, then this approach will not justify itself.

 concrete mixer Whirlwind

-Construction mixers or drill attachments - they will go more for dry mortars or composite polymer materials.
-Sand with cement for them is already a rather difficult “test”, and if there is still a need to add gravel, gravel or expanded clay of a large fraction, then the mixer or drill can be safely put aside: not only can you not achieve a high-quality, homogeneous batch, but also and there is a high risk of overheating the gearbox or the electric drive of the device.
+Construction mixers or drill attachments - these are more suitable for dry construction mixtures or composite polymer materials.
+Sand and cement for them is already a rather difficult “test”, and if there is still a need to add gravel, crushed stone or expanded clay of a large fraction, then the mixer or drill can be safely put aside: not only will you not achieve a high-quality, homogeneous mixture, but also and there is a high risk of overheating the gearbox or electric drive of the device.

 Concrete mixers (concrete mixers) cope with this task, which differ not only in size, capacity and drive power, but also in the principle of their operation.